 School Supplies or winter coats may be distributed.
 These programs rely heavily on donations, and when available, prior to the start of the academic year, free school supplies, backpacks, etc. may be distributed to qualifying families.
 Share the Warmth is the name of the winter coat distribution program.
 New and gently used coats or boots are collected and distributed to children, students and even adults in need.

 Transportation can be arranged.
 Some agencies work with the Salvation Army or senior centers to provide rides to work, medical appointments, to school or meal sites.
 A small fee may be required for this service.
+While not as common, free cars or trucks can be provided for low income families.
+Or their may be low interest loans to help pay for them.

 I-Smile is a dental program that provides free dental care and treatment for a child's needs.
 Learn about preventive dental services, screenings, Fluoride Varnish, and get follow up as well.
 Care Coordination is organized to help ensure dental access, including transportation, to a provider.